johnjohndoe/AndroidAssetStudio/README.md

 Android Asset Studio
 ====================

+## Disclaimer
+This fork has been modified in a way that no background will be added to the generated app launcher icons.
+The purpose of that is being able to generate a launcher icon with just a drop shadow, which you can then import in Android Studio by right clicking Res -> New -> Image Asset.
+You can then set the newly generated icon as the foreground and select your own background.
+That will generate proper adaptive icons, which you can then use in your app.

 **[Open the Android Asset Studio](https://romannurik.github.io/AndroidAssetStudio/)**

 **[See the older version](https://romannurik.github.io/AndroidAssetStudio/older-version/) if you're having trouble with the new version**